IrisC113/study-of-power-outages/README.md

 ></iframe>

-* Climate category distribution
-A bar chart was used to compare the frequency of outages under different climatic conditions.”
-Normal” climate has the highest share of outages, while ‘cold’ and ‘warm’ climates, respectively, suggesting that the vulnerability of the grid is more of a concern in regular climate conditions.
+* Climate category distribution A bar chart was used to compare the frequency of outages under different climatic conditions.”
+Normal” climate has the highest share of outages, while outages in "cold" and "warm" climates occur less frequently, respectively., suggesting that the vulnerability of the grid is more of a concern in regular climate conditions.

 <iframe
   src="assets/outages-by-climate.html"